 Since the On/Off button for Memory integrity is greyed out in Windows Security app, you can try and see if you can successfully enable Core Isolation and Memory Integrity via Registry Editor on your Windows 11/10 PC.

-If the issue persists after carrying this task, you can proceed with the next solution.
+If the issue persists after carrying out this task, you can proceed with the next solution.

 The issue in hand is most likely due to some kind of system corruption that cannot be resolved conventionally.
 In this case, the applicable solution here is that you can try Reset This PC, or Cloud Reinstall to reset every Windows component.
 You may also try In-place Upgrade Repair and see if that helps.